 “… to achieve the reliable connectivity needed to enable safety-of-life communications, V2X must grapple with factors that are, in some respects, more complex than consumer electronic communications.”

 IEEE 802 supports the concept of the technology selection process being based on scientific principles and extensive testing.
 In addition, IEEE 802 supports the concept that V2X is a safety of life system and not a commercial communications system.
 Hence all deployed devices in a V2X system must be able to communicate over the air using a single standardized protocol.
-This is much different than what is typical for a commercial communications system, where there is no need for a single air interface standard (e.g. 3GPP 3G (UMTS), 4G (LTE), and 5G (NR) standards can all exist in the same handset, requiring different radios and each standard has unique over the air protocols and wave forms).
-Therefore, these 3GPP generations use different sub-bands to allow “coexistence”.
-This differs greatly from the IEEE 802.11 Working Group definition of coexistence, as IEEE Std 802.11 assumes coexistence is the ability of all generations of the IEEE Std 802.11 specification being able to share the same frequency and time resources.
+This is much different than what is typical for a commercial communications system, where there is no need for a single air interface standard (e.g. 3GPP 3G (UMTS), 4G (LTE), and 5G (NR) standards can all exist in the same handset, requiring different radios since each standard has unique over the air protocols and wave forms).
+These 3GPP generations use different sub-bands to allow “coexistence”.
+This differs greatly from the IEEE 802.11 Working Group definition of coexistence, as IEEE Std 802.11 assumes coexistence is the ability of all generations of technologies deployed per IEEE Std 802.11 being able to share the same frequency and time resources.
 IEEE Std 802.11 assures through backwards compatibility that sharing is possible even when older radios do not have all the advanced capabilities of newer radios.
 It is important to allow older radios to continue to operate, while allowing newer radios to use both old and new capabilities.

 Conclusion: